fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Rename-AzureRemoteAppTemplateImage.md

 PS C:\>Rename-AzureRemoteAppTemplateImage -ImageName "ContosoApps" -NewName "ContosoFinanceApps"
 ```

-This command renames the azure_2 RemoteApp template image named ContosoApps to ContosoFinanceApps.
+This command renames the Azure RemoteApp template image named ContosoApps to ContosoFinanceApps.

 ## PARAMETERS

 ### -ImageName
-Specifies the name of an azure_2 RemoteApp template image to rename.
+Specifies the name of an Azure RemoteApp template image to rename.

 ```yaml
 Type: String